halt-dos/wiki-base/docs/scenarios/llb/llb.md

 ---

-Haltdos LLB is designed to manage traffic over multiple internet service providers (ISP) or wide area network (WAN) links.
+**Haltdos LLB** is designed to manage traffic over multiple Internet Service Providers (ISP) or Wide Area Network (WAN) links.
 This enables you to subscribe to or provision multiple links, resulting in reduced risk of outages, additional bandwidth for peak events, and potential cost savings if your ISP uses billing tiers based on bandwidth rate or peak/off-peak hours.
 It roves Internet availability and response times across networks.

 In most cases, Users configure link load balancing for outgoing traffic.
 Outbound traffic might be user or server traffic that is routed from your local network through your ISP transit links, leased lines, or other WAN links to destinations on the Internet or WAN.
 You configure link policies that select the gateway for outbound traffic.
 When the Haltdos LLB system receives outbound traffic that matches a source/destination/service tuple that you configure, it forwards it to an outbound gateway link according to system logic and policy rules that you specify.